 So far, this stretch of Charlotte Avenue has defied being named.
 We're out to change that.
 Our vote is for calling it the LOTTE District.

 This historic stretch was intended to become the town center for West Nashville (but called New Town), a city separate from Nashville that was platted in 1889.
 Richland Park was to be the town square.
 A parcel was granted to a church to build on every block fronting the square.
 One of these, what I think of as a smaller version of the Ryman (and for which I have another story), was razed several years ago for new apartments at the corner of 46th Street (Murphy Rd).
-After that precedent, this seemed to be the fate of the remaining two.
+After that unfortunate precedent, this seemed to be the fate of the remaining two churches.
 The Dark Horse Theater, however, still operates out of one on the corner of 47th, and we occupy the second.

 When we purchased the West Nashville United Methodist church in 2017, this section of Charlotte was tired and sketchy, or what realtors call emerging.
 Thrift stores and industrial tenants dominated.